Undergraduate Program Frequently Asked Questions

 To declare a minor in Workday, please use the add/change minor instructions in the Workday resource guide.
 Minor requirements vary by department and school, so it's important that you review the requirements for your specific minor in the current academic catalog.
 All minors offered by the Schaefer School of Engineering and Science require a two-course overload.
 In other words, if you are pursuing a six-course minor in an SES department, a maximum of four courses can be double-counted between the major and the minor.

 I am a senior and will be completing all of my degree requirements this academic year.
 What do I need to do to ensure that I graduate?

 Students who are nearing the completion of their degree requirements must submit an application for program completion in Workday.
 There are different submission deadlines for undergraduate and graduate students, so please be sure to check the Academic Calendar for updated deadlines.
-(The deadline to apply for May 2023 graduation is October 1, 2022 for undergraduates).
 Please also review the Registrar's Undergraduate Student Graduation Checklist to make sure you have completed all required steps.

 I have completed the requirements for a minor along with my major requirements.
 What should I do to ensure the minor is included in my graduation?

 Please make sure that your minor is officially declared as a program of study on your Workday profile, in addition to your major.
 If you are completing a minor and it is not listed as a program of study in your record, please notify Stephanie De Paola ([email protected]) immediately.